Austria victim theory: Text endorsements

 At the end of May 1943 Harrison's plan was approved by the British cabinet, but by June Vyacheslav Molotov had let the Foreign Office know that any association or confederation of Danube states was not acceptable to the USSR.
 Molotov's deputy, Solomon Lozovsky, decried such a union calling it "the instrument of anti-Soviet politics".
 The British did not abandon the plan, so on August 14, 1943, Eden sent Harrison's project, the "Declaration on Austria", to Moscow and Washington.
 The text started by stating that "Austria was the first free country to fall victim to Nazi aggression".
 Again, facing resistance from Soviet diplomats, the British started to back down.
 According to Soviet insistence, the project lost any mention of association with neighboring states and Atlantic Charter, the "Austrian nation" was replaced with an unambiguous "Austria", and "Nazi aggression" – with "Hitlerite aggression".
 The British negotiations with the Americans were not any less difficult.

 The Moscow Declaration on Austria was the result of this haggling between the Allied ministers.
 It was adopted on September 30 and published on November 1, 1943.
 Despite all the edits made, the phrase "the first victim" remained practically untouched: "Austria, the first free country to fall a victim to Hitlerite aggression, shall be liberated from German domination."
 The text was finished with a strict reminder, which was insisted by Stalin, that Austria "has a responsibility, which she cannot evade, for participation in the war on the side of Hitlerite Germany" (full text).
 According to Stalin's addendum, the responsibility did not lie on the shoulders of certain people, groups, or parties, but on the society as a whole; there was no way for an Austrian to escape from collective responsibility.
 Stalin, like Churchill, had also considered Austria to be a buffer between Soviet and Anglo-American spheres of influence, and had not been in a hurry to carry out the "export of revolution".
 His short-term goal was to exploit the surviving Austrian industrial, human, and natural resources; probably that's why Stalin insisted on the stricter wording concerning responsibility.
 The authors are unlikely to have suspected "the first victim" would become an Austrian national theme, which would be carefully cultivated and protected, and determine Austrian foreign policy for many years.
-Moreover, they didn't know that another part of the Declaration – the Austrian responsibility – would die on the vine.
-At the Nuremberg trial in late 1945, American prosecutors argued that Austria was the first victim of German aggression.
+Moreover, they didn't know that another part of the Declaration—the Austrian responsibility—would die on the vine.
+At the Nuremberg trial, the International Military Tribunal found that Austria's annexation constituted a premeditated act of aggression—rejecting the contention that the union reflected genuine popular desire, on the grounds that "the ultimate factor was the armed might of Germany ready to be used if any resistance was encountered."